George M. Rush Stadium

-George M. Rush Stadium formerly Rams Stadium was renamed in 2015 and is a multi-purpose football stadium in San Francisco, California.
+George M. Rush Stadium, known as Rams Stadium until 2015, is a multi-purpose football stadium in San Francisco, California.
 Located on the campus of City College of San Francisco the stadium has a capacity of 5,000.

 Stadium Tenants

 Football, as well as track and field, use the Stadium.
 A new FieldTurf soccer practice field has been built north of the stadium.

 Teams from the Academy of Art University and Lick-Wilmerding High School also lease the field for their use.